 Nilar battery packs can be stored several years without loss of performance.

 The bi-polar design enables Nilar to produce modular batteries with improved volumetric power density and simplified battery construction.
-The modular concept makes it easy to match packs to different design requirements and to refit existing batteries to new demands in run-time or power.
 The main advantage of the bi-polar design utilized by Nilar is the common and shared large area current collector.
 This important feature reduces the volumetric overhead and inherently results in uniform current flow across the cell.
 Uniform current and resistance paths promote uniform heat gradients over the electrodes.
 A uniform battery temperature promotes a uniform electrochemical aging of the electrodes in the modules, which translates into a long service life.

 The pack design achieves a compact assembly of cells and other components required in a battery pack to meet required system voltage and run-time.
 A typical pack consists of 12 different types of components, assembled to a pack by a pick and place manufacturing process, followed by electrolyte filling and formation by a few cycles of charging and discharging to activate the electrochemical system in the cells.

-There is one end-piece on each side of the battery pack.
-Together with the steel bands the end-pieces provides uniform cell compression over the electrode surfaces, impact protection to the cell stack and electrical insulation from the pack potential.
+There is one end-piece on each side of the battery packs.
+Together, with the steel bands, the end-pieces provides uniform cell compression over the electrode surfaces, impact protection to the cell stack and electrical insulation from the pack potential.

-The end-pieces also serves as a support structure for the electronic battery pack monitoring system mounted on one of the end-pieces of the Energy and Energy+ battery packs.
+The end-pieces also serves as a support structure for the Integrated Monitoring Unit mounted on one of the end-pieces of the Energy and Energy+ battery packs.

-The integrated monitoring unit (IMU) is an electronic monitoring system, enclosed in a case and attached to the battery pack end-piece.
-The IMU monitors the conditions of the battery pack and communicates the measured data to the PLC.
+The Integrated Monitoring Unit (IMU) is an electronic monitoring system, enclosed in a case and attached to the battery pack end-piece.
+The IMU monitors the conditions of the battery pack and communicates the measured data to the BMS.

 The integrated pressure sensor enables recording of battery pack pressure.
 This signal is used for battery pack diagnostics and for high precision charge management.
 The risk of venting by overcharging the battery pack is eliminated by this unique feature.

 The 12 V module is the building block for all Nilar batteries.
-The 10 cells are connected in series to create modules with a rated capacity of 10 Ah and nominal voltage of 12 V.
+The 10 cells are connected in series to create modules with a nominal voltage of 12 V.